 WORKSHOP: Patient Blood Management: When One Size Doesn't Fit All - What's New in Hemostasis and Coagulation Management for Congenital Cardiac Surgery Patients

-Dr. McElrath Schwartz is an Assistant Professor at Johns Hopkins School of Medicine.
-She is the Division Chief of Pediatric Critical Care Medicine and Co-Director of the Blalock-Taussig-Thomas Pediatric and Congenital Heart Center.
+Dr. Schwartz is an Associate Professor of Anesthesiology and Critical Care Medicine at Johns Hopkins School of Medicine, Division Chief of Pediatric Cardiac Critical Care and Co-Director of the Blalock-Taussig-Thomas Pediatric and Congenital Heart Center.
+She is passionate about program and team building for clinical, educational and academic excellence.
+Dr. Schwartz's clinical practice is in pediatric cardiac anesthesiology and critical care medicine.

 Thursday, March 30, 2023